 Discipline matters.
 HOPE is a program that relies on consistency and should be attempted only in jurisdictions where the judge and the probation office will implement the model with fidelity.
-Inconsistency in applying discipline undermines the model's behavior-change principles and can lead to resentment among practitioners and probationers.
+Inconsistency in applying discipline undermines the model's behavior-change principles and can lead to resentment among practitioners and persons on probation.

 NIJ: What did you learn in your discussions with probationers and former probationers who were involved in the original HOPE program?